 SOPs shall be updated with any changes to the methods and procedures used by the Contractor in the performance of its duties under this Contract.
 The Contractor shall document all changes within 30 business days of the change.
 The Contractor shall use version control to identify the most current documentation and any previous versions, including their effective dates.
 The Contractor shall provide all documentation in electronic form and store all documentation within the Agency-designated repository.

-SOPs shall be reviewed with the Agency no less than semi-annually.
+SOPs shall be reviewed with the Agency no less than annually.

 Operational Readiness